SchemaSmith Documentation

 ask-forge show-config --section connections

-Parameters: --platform (optional) — Filter by platform (MSSQL or PostgreSQL).
-Lists all if omitted.
+Parameters: --platform (optional) — Filter by platform (SqlServer, PostgreSQL, or MySQL).
+Uses the context platform or lists all if omitted.

 Example: